Last updated: September 2022

 The Smarter than Smoking campaign is a Western Australian smoking prevention project funded by Healthway since 1996.
 This comprehensive program has a mass media component, with several media bursts annually targeting 10–15-year-olds.
-Western Australia is the only state in Australia to have consistently targeted young people through youth-specific media campaigns.
+In 2014, a new Smarter than Smoking websitei was launched and since 2016, has been managed by School Drug Education and Road Aware (SDERA), providing information and resources for schools, parents and young people, on tobacco and smoking-related issues.
+Western Australia is the only state in Australia to have consistently targeted young people through media campaigns.

 See Chapter 14, Section 14.4 for a detailed discussion of the impact of general and targeted campaigns on young people in Australia.

 5.25.2 Interactive media

 Interactive technologies, including internet-based programs, social media, smartphone applications and video games, present a unique opportunity for innovative ways to influence and engage young people in health promotion.7 Although there is limited literature examining the use of interactive technologies in smoking prevention among young people, several potential benefits have been suggested:

 - Creative message and delivery possibilities that are not available through traditional health education materials.8